charlie0129/batt/README.md

 By default, `batt` daemon will have its log level set to `debug` for easy debugging.
 The `debug` logs are helpful when reporting problems since it contains useful information.
 So it is recommended to keep it as `debug`.
 You may find a lot of logs in `/tmp/batt.log` after you use your Mac for a few days.
 However, there is no need to worry about this.
 The logs will be cleaned by macOS on reboot.
 It will not grow indefinitely.

-If you `believe you will not encou`nter any problem in the future and still want to set a higher log level, you can achieve this by editing `/Library/LaunchDaemons/cc.chlc.batt.plist` and then restart the daemon by loading and unloading the LaunchDaemon.
+If you believe you will not encounter any problem in the future and still want to set a higher log level, you can achieve this by:

+1. Stop batt: `sudo launchctl unload /Library/LaunchDaemons/cc.chlc.batt.plist` (batt must be stopped to change config so you can't skip this step)
+2. Use your preferred editor to edit `/Library/LaunchDaemons/cc.chlc.batt.plist` and change the value of `-l=debug` to your preferred level.
+The default value is `debug`.
+3. Start batt again: `sudo launchctl load /Library/LaunchDaemons/cc.chlc.batt.plist`

 ## Acknowledgements

 - [actuallymentor/battery](https://github.com/actuallymentor/battery) for various SMC keys.
 - [hholtmann/smcFanControl](https://github.com/hholtmann/smcFanControl) for its C code to read/write SMC, which inspires [charlie0129/gosmc](https://github.com/charlie0129/gosmc).
-- Apple for its guide to register and unregister sleep and wake notifications.
+- [Apple](https://developer.apple.com/library/archive/qa/qa1340/_index.html) for its guide to register and unregister sleep and wake notifications.
 - [@exidler](https://github.com/exidler) for building the MagSafe LED controlling logic.